firelight322/dr2ds/README.md

 5. If all goes well, it should detect both your controller and the game.

 ## dr2ds.ini
 You can customize the behavior through the `dr2ds.ini` file.
-Most gamers have played around with ini files in the past, but if you haven't, worry not.
-It is well annotated with examples and everything.
+Most gamers have played around with ini files in the past, but if you haven't, there are comments explaining everything.
 ```ini

 [Global Settings]